Saikrishna0704/COVID-19-testing-data-analysis/README.md

 * Y-axis: `tests_combined_total` (cumulative number of people tested)
 * I also added a horizontal reference line at the average value

-In summary:
-The national JHU dataset covers almost two years of COVID-19 testing and includes states, DC, and U.S. territories.
-There is substantial missingness in several testing variables, but `tests_combined_total` is nearly complete and thus a strong candidate for analysis.
-For New York, the average of `tests_combined_total` (~33.8 million) reflects the typical magnitude of the cumulative total over the study period.